ryanorsinger/binary_intro/handout.md

   - When you think `analog`, think record players.
 They're electrically powered but not digital.
   - This was when we used vacuum tubes and transistors.
 Computers were the size of entire rooms.
+  - When the switch is `on`, there's current.
+When it's `off`, there's no current.

 - Digital computers store the `on` or `off` of a switch as a `0` or a `1`.
 With digital representation of bits, we can store massive amounts of information on modern computers.
 A keyless remote for a vehicle these days has the same computing power and storage as the Apollo 11 Guidance Computer that got